apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 given path.
 If the path is empty, it will list all the ephemeral nodes for the session.
-**Use Case** - A sample use case might be, if the list of ephemeral nodes for the session need to be collected for duplicate data entry check and the nodes are created in sequential manner so you do not know the name for duplicate check.
+**Use Case** - A sample use case might be, if the list of ephemeral nodes for the session needs to be collected for duplicate data entry check and the nodes are created in a sequential manner so you do not know the name for duplicate check.
 In that case, getEphemerals() api could be used to get the list of nodes for the session.
 This might be a typical use case for service discovery.